phillycommunitywireless/docs/docs/device-configs/configure-erx.md

 ## Installation Setup

-When installing the devices at a house, remember the typical setup is:
+When installing the ER-X at a house with a rooftop Litebeam and a Mesh AP, remember the typical setup is:

-1. eth0 serves as the passthrough for POE from an adaptor plugged into an outlet
+1. Port `eth0` serves as the passthrough for POE from an adaptor plugged into an outlet.
-2. eth1 serves for the LAN port of the adapter powering the first PCW AP
-3. eth2-3 can serve for wired connections to additional APs, each of which need to be powered through POE adaptors.
+2. Port `eth1` serves for the LAN port of the adapter powering the first PCW Mesh AP.
+Ports `eth2` and `eth3` can function for wired connections to additional Mesh APs, each of which need to be powered through separate POE adaptors.
-4. eth4  serves as the WAN port with passthrough POE to communicate and provide power to the rooftop Litebeam.
+4. Port `eth4`  serves as the WAN port with passthrough POE to communicate and provide power to the rooftop Litebeam.